Counseling Partners of Los Angeles

 • Please include a small photo (so we can remember you!) in your email.

-• Indicate the exact date (if graduate student) when you are permitted to begin working with us: Immediately, or as available, January, or August.
+• Indicate the exact date (if graduate student) when you are permitted to begin working with us: Immediately, or as available, January, or August. *Please note that we are hiring for August 2025 at this time*

 • Please provide information on hours as required by your university (if applicable) for: Face to face hours, Total hours, Relational hours, and Group hours.
-(Note: we do not currently have any positions for "relational hours". )

 • Please provide specific supervision requirements for your degree or status as an MFT including weekly individual and group.